Menu

 Name Character

-Shelley Winters Mrs. Daphne Flatow
+Shelley Winters Mrs. Max Flatow (Frost)

-Christopher Jones Max Jacob 'Frost' Flatow Jr.
+Christopher Jones Max (Flatow) Frost

 Diane Varsi Sally LeRoy

-Hal Holbrook Sen. Johnny Fergus
+Hal Holbrook Senator Fergus

-Millie Perkins Mary Fergus
+Millie Perkins Mrs. Fergus

 Richard Pryor Stanley X

-Bert Freed Max Jacob Flatow Sr.
+Bert Freed Max Jacob Flatow, Sr.

 Kevin Coughlin Billy Cage

-Larry Bishop The Hook, Abraham
+Larry Bishop The Hook

 Michael Margotta Jimmy Fergus

-Ed Begley Sen. Allbright
+Ed Begley Senator Allbright

-Army Archerd Army Archerd
+Army Archerd Self (uncredited)

-Kenneth Banghart
+Kenneth Banghart Self (uncredited)

-Dick Clark TV Newscaster
+Dick Clark TV Newscaster (uncredited)

-Barry Williams Young Max
+Barry Williams Young Max (uncredited)

 Name Job